Few-Shot Synthetic Image Attribution: Identifying Unseen Generators with Limited Samples: Construction of OmniFake

 \subsection{Real Image Collection}

 To establish a comprehensive benchmark for image forensics research, we curate a diverse collection of authentic images from $10$ publicly available datasets spanning multiple domains.
-We carefully curate our dataset from two distinct categories: (1) Large-scale raw datasets including LAION \citep{laion400m52}, WuKong \citep{wukong53}, and CC12M \citep{cc12m54}, providing vast amounts of in-the-wild data; (2) Carefully constructed datasets such as ImageNet \citep{imagenet22} and COCO \citep{mscoco51}, offering high-quality images from specific domains.
+We carefully structure our dataset into two distinct categories: (1) Large-scale raw datasets including LAION \cite{laion400m52}, Wukong \cite{wukong53}, and CC12M \cite{cc12m54}, providing vast amounts of in-the-wild data; (2) Carefully constructed datasets such as ImageNet \cite{imagenet22} and COCO \cite{mscoco51}, offering high-quality images from specific domains.
 This approach ensures a broad and representative set of real images, facilitating robust evaluation of forensic techniques across varied contexts.
+The final curated collection covers diverse image characteristics including resolution, scene complexity, and photographic styles.